Binéfar

 Binéfar ([biˈnefaɾ]) is a municipality located in the province of Huesca, Aragon, Spain.
 According to the 2008 census (INE), the municipality has a population of 9,288 inhabitants.

 It is the home of the children's theatre group "Los Titiriteros de Binéfar".

+History

+During the Spanish Civil War, the town participated in the Spanish revolution and was collectivised by the CNT.